 We will request records from your dentist.
 Your dentist will send over a referral card to us so we know what area or areas need to be evaluated and we work closely with your dentist to get all necessary information prior to the appointment.

 We do not accept Insurance as a form of payment.
 Payment in full is due at the time services are rendered.
-As a courtesy to our patients who have dental insurance, we can file your insurance electronically.
 While dental insurance is certainly beneficial, as a general rule dental insurance plans usually only pay a small portion of periodontal procedures.
 We do not file secondary or medical insurance.
 Our practice will provide you with a treatment plan that explains all costs that may be incurred.

 Your appointment is scheduled with our team to be seen clinically.
 When paperwork has not been completed prior to an appointment then this takes time out of the clinical evaluation which is critical.
 In some cases if paperwork is not completed prior to the appointment then we are unable to complete the clinical evaluation which results in patients having to return for more appointments.